Isabella-Mitchell/milestone-project-one/README.md

 ## Content

 -   I wrote all the content for the website.
 The gallery, exhibitions and artists are fictious, I referred to the following sources for inspiration:
-  -
+  - [Tate](https://www.tate.org.uk) - for inspiration about artists, exhibitions and gallery website features.
+  - [Whitecube](https://whitecube.com/) - for inspiration about artists and exhibitions.
+  - [Pace Gallery](https://www.pacegallery.com) - for inspiration about artists, exhibitions and gallery website features.
+  - [Camden Arts Centre](https://camdenartcentre.org/) - for inspiration about artists, exhibitions and gallery website features.
+  - [Blue Shop Cottage](https://www.blueshopcottage.com/) - for inspiration about artists, exhibitions.
+Also referred to when researching gallery website features.
+  - [Arusha Gallery](https://www.arushagallery.com/) - for inspiration about artists, exhibitions and gallery website features.
+  - [RSPB Dungeness](https://www.rspb.org.uk/reserves-and-events/reserves-a-z/dungeness/) - for directions to Dungeness and things to do
+  - [Dungeness Station](https://www.rhdr.org.uk/stations/dungeness-station/) - for directions to Dungeness and things to do
+  - [Time Out Magazine Article](https://www.timeout.com/kent/things-to-do/best-things-to-do-in-dungeness) - for inspiration about things to Dungeness

 ## Media

--   All Images were sourced from open source websites Pexels and Unsplash.
+-   All Images were sourced from open source websites [Pexels](https://www.pexels.com/) and [Unsplash](https://unsplash.com/).
 I'd like to say a particular thank you to:
-  -
+  - [Anna Shvets](https://www.pexels.com/@shvetsa/) - For pictures of artists
+  - [Greta Hoffman](https://www.pexels.com/@shvetsa/) - For pictures of artists
+  - [James Hollingworth](https://unsplash.com/@jameshollingworth) - For pictures of Dungeness
+  - [Birmingham Museums Trust](https://unsplash.com/@birminghammuseumstrust) - For pictures of artworks

 ## Acknowledgements